roflmaostc/PrecompileAfterUpdate.jl/README.md

 julia> using PrecompileAfterUpdate

 help?> PrecompileAfterUpdate.precompile
     precompile(fname=".julia/logs/manifest_usage.toml";
                     time_diff=Dates.CompoundPeriod(Dates.Day(30)))

-  Precompile the environments listed in the TOML file fname if the last time they were used is greater than time_diff. fname is the path to the TOML file that contains the information about the last time an environment on your machine was used.
-As default time_diff is set to 30 days.
+Precompile the environments listed in the TOML file `fname` if the last time they were used is greater than `time_diff`.
+`fname` is the path to the TOML file that contains the information about the last time an environment on your machine was used.
+As default `time_diff` is set to 30 days.

 So this script precompiles the environments that were used in the last 30 days.
 This is especially useful to save time after updating Julia.

 julia> PrecompileAfterUpdate.precompile()
 [ Info: Precompiling /home/fxw/.julia/dev/SpatiallyVaryingConvolution.jl/Manifest.toml